Eliciting reference measures of law-invariant functionals: Value-at-Risk

 \subsection{Eliciting the reference probability of VaR-capacities}

-Recall the definition of the Value-at-Risk in Section~\ref{ex:VaR}.
-The first tweak is that we may need to consider the so-called right quantile, or right VaR, in place of this left quantile, i.e.\ the functional
+Throughout this section, $\Sigma$ is an algebra and $P$ a convex-ranged probability charge.
+The first tweak is that, in addition to the Value-at-Risk defined in Sect.~\ref{ex:VaR}, we may need to consider the so-called right quantile, or right VaR, i.e., the functional

 This change of perspective comes at no loss.
 If we focus on indicators $\ind_A$ of events $A\in \Sigma$, one observes that

 i.e., the two classes of capacities are dual to each other.
 Knowing the values of one of them is sufficient to elicit the reference probability of both of them.